Fl0p/lg/README.md

 - Tap background to cycle through images
 - Tap lens to toggle displacement map view
 - Use sliders to adjust parameters in real-time
-- Click on shape to see the Displacement Map

 ## License